-- 12. The players shall take no action that will bring the game of chess into disrepute. - 12.
-During play the players are forbidden to make use of any notes, sources of information, advice, or to analyse on another chessboard.
-The scoresheet shall be used only for recording the moves, the times of the clocks, the offer of a draw, and matters relating to a claim. - 12.
+- 12. The players shall take no action that will bring the game of chess into disrepute. - 12. a.During play the players are forbidden to make use of any notes, sources of information, advice, or analyse on another chessboard. - b.It is strictly forbidden to bring mobile phones or other electronic means of communication, not authorised by the arbiter, into the playing venue.
+If a player's mobile phone rings in the playing venue during play, that player shall lose the game.
+The score of the opponent shall be determined by the arbiter. - 12.
+The scoresheet shall be used only for recording the moves, the times of the clocks, the offers of a draw, matters relating to a claim and other relevant data. - 12.
 Players who have finished their games shall be considered to be spectators. - 12.
 Players are not allowed to leave the 'playing venue' without permission from the arbiter.
 The playing venue is defined as the playing area, rest rooms, refreshment area, area set aside for smoking and other places as designated by the arbiter.
 The player having the move is not allowed to leave the playing area without permission of the arbiter. - 12.
 It is forbidden to distract or annoy the opponent in any manner whatsoever.
-This includes unreasonable claims or offers of a draw. - 12.
-Infraction of any part of the Articles 12.1 to 12.5 shall lead to penalties in accordance with Article 13.4. - 12.
+This includes unreasonable claims or unreasonable offers of a draw. - 12.
+Infraction of any part of the Articles 12.1 to 12.6 shall lead to penalties in accordance with Article 13.4. - 12.
 Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
 The arbiter shall decide the score of the opponent. - 12.
-If both players are found guilty according to Article 12.7, the game shall be declared lost by both players.
+If both players are found guilty according to Article 12.8, the game shall be declared lost by both players.